ETHAccra/Zero-To-Dapp-University-Campus-Tour/README.md

 <hr />

-<h2>Final Thoughts</h2>

-<p>Blockchain and Ethereum development are exciting fields with endless possibilities.
-By understanding these key terms and concepts, you’re well on your way to becoming a proficient blockchain developer.
-Keep learning, experimenting, and building! 🚀</p>
 <h1>Campus Tour Workshop: Deploy Your Own Tokens</h1>

 <p>Welcome to our <strong> Educational Workshop</strong>!
 Over the next two days, you’ll learn how to create and deploy your own ERC-20 (fungible) and ERC-721 (non-fungible) tokens on the Ethereum blockchain.
 No prior experience is required—just bring your curiosity and enthusiasm!</p>